nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [4.05]

-The vision of the Prisons Department in Sri Lanka is to social reintegration of inmates as good citizens through rehabilitation.
+T he vision of the Prisons Department in Sri Lanka is to social reintegration of inmates as good citizens through rehabilitation.
 But in the recent past, incidents of killing and inhumane torture of prisoners in various prisons show that people who are imprisoned face different forms of abuse.
 Also, there is a public opinion that powerful prisoners with certain political connections enjoy special privileges.
 “Prisoners are also human” is only limited to a theme at present, and overcrowding and lack of basic facilities for prisoners are serious problems faced by prisons.
 The prison has become a place to punish prisoners rather than to reform them.
 Prisons at present have become criminal centres due to drug trafficking and underworld activities and have hindered the people who are serving their prison life with good behaviour.

 The increase in the remand prisoner population is a major cause of prison overcrowding due to the long time it takes to complete legal proceedings.
 In 2022, there were 108,250 remand prisoners, 30,331 convicted prisoners, and a total of 138,581 prisoners living in prisons.
 Men show a higher tendency to be imprisoned than women, and the percentage of women among the total number of prisoners in 2022 was 3.23%.
 19,094 or 62.95% of convicted prisoners were convicted of drug related charges.
 Further, 92% of the convicted prisoners had been educated up to G.E.C.
 O/L exam or less, while 62% were under 40.